ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 When I first wrote about [mgmt integration with Puppet]({% post_url 2016-02-18-from-catalog-to-mgmt %}), I already showed my approach to analyzing the catalog.
-It's really what anybody should do when looking at the details of a Ruby code base: Fire up `pry` and walk right into the objects in question.
+It's really what anybody should do when looking at the details of a Ruby code base: Fire up `pry` and step right *into* the objects in question.
+Doing this allows you to take a close look at (in this case) the catalog data, but it cannot always answer all questions.

 The first surprise was the absence of relationship edges in the graph data structure.
-These edges emerge from the `prioritizer`, upon invoking the `relationship_graph` method.
+These edges emerge from the `prioritizer`, upon invoking the catalog's `relationship_graph` method.

 To look at the kind of catalog object we need, add a call to `pry` in the `PuppetX::CatalogTranslation::to_mgmt` method: